luis12pez/Tableau-viz/README.md

 ## WORKFLOW

 1. The database was made available in an open SQL server - ElephantSQL (Credentials inside the python file)
-2. Data cleaning, primary visualization, and transformation were done using Python
+2. Data cleaning, primary visualization, and transformation were done using Python (Libraries used: Numpy - Pandas - Matplotlip - Seaborn)
-3. Final data visualization, dashboarding, and providing business insights using Tableau
+3. Final data visualization, dashboarding, and providing business insights using Tableau Public

 Files: